openblockchains/programming-blockchains/manuscript/README.md

 - (C) Sweet Home Austria
 - (D) Super High Aperture

-A: SHA256 == Secure Hash Algorithms 256 Bits
+B: SHA256 == Secure Hash Algorithms 256 Bits

 SHA256 is a (secure) hashing algorithm designed by the National Security Agency (NSA) of the United States of America (USA).